herrkessler/SimplestGrid/README.md

 ### SASS

-In SASS you can set the Grid variables in the _grid-seetings.sass and then add both the _grid-seetings.sass and _grid.sass to your base imports.
+With SASS you can set the grid variables in the _grid-settings.sass and then add both the _grid-settings.sass and _grid.sass to your base imports.

 <pre>
 // --------------------------